 Licensed Marriage & Family Therapist Licensed Alcohol & Drug Counselor EMDR Therapist

 I work with clients in a one to one setting to explore concerns and to work toward a better understanding and resolution of their challenges and needs.
-Individual therapy sessions last 60 minutes and are typically held once a week, but can be held more or less often when appropriate.
+Individual therapy sessions are typically held once a week, but can be held more or less often when appropriate.

 I am committed to helping couples work through problems they might be having in their relationships.
 Married and unmarried couples are welcome, as well as people in traditional and non-traditional relationships.
 Some goals that couples may have include: Building a solid base of connection, strengthening positive communication, decreasing ineffective communication, developing shared meaning in living life together and developing skills in productive conversation in working out differences and injuries.

 Divorce is a challenging time for many.
 I support and guide individuals, couples and families through the divorce process.
-I offer co-parenting education or counseling.
 I help to create a new path forward toward fulfilling possibilities.